Metalic: Meta-Learning In-Context with Protein Language Models: Methods

 \subsection{Metalic}

 \textbf{Architecture}\quad Our work leverages the ProteinNPT architecture proposed by \cite{notin2023proteinnpt} as an in-context PLM for fitness prediction.
-Here we briefly summarise the key elements, but defer the reader to \Cref{sec:hparams} and the original paper for full details.
+Here we briefly summarize the key elements, but defer the reader to \Cref{sec:hparams} and the original paper for full details.
 The architecture, along with the data we use for meta-leaning, are illustrated in \Cref{fig:method_train}.
+A detailed illustration is give in \Cref{sec:arch}.

 Protein sequences in both the support and query set are converted to per-residue embeddings using a pre-trained PLM; in our case we take the third layer of ESM2-8M~\citep{Lin2022lang}.
-Fitness scores in the query set are set to zero.
-All fitness scores are then projected to match the dimension of the residue embedding with a linear layer, summed with a learned embedding denoting if the row belongs to the support or query set, and finally concatenated along the sequence dimension.
+Fitness scores in the support set are projected to match the dimensionality of the residue embeddings using a linear layer, while the query set fitness embeddings share a single learned embedding.
+The protein sequence embeddings and fitness embeddings are then concatenated along the sequence dimension.
 Optionally, zero-shot fitness predictions from an auxiliary PLM can be embedded and concatenated in the same way, which we explore in \Cref{sec:fine}.
 This tensor is then processed via axial attention blocks \citep{ho2019axial}, each of which applies self-attention separately along and across the sequences.
 Axial attention reduces the computational complexity of self-attention from $O(K^2L^2)$ to $O(K^2+L^2)$, where $K$ is the shot and $L$ is the length of a protein.
 Finally, a multi-layer perceptron conditions on the fitness embedding and mean-pooled sequence embedding to predict each query value, i.e.\ $ \{ v_i^{(\mathrm{Q})} \}_{i=1}^{N^{(\mathrm{Q})}} = f_\theta( \{ x_i^{(\mathrm{Q})} \}_{i=1}^{N^{(\mathrm{Q})}}, \mathcal{D}^{(\mathrm{S})}_\mathcal{T} )$, which is then used to rank the proteins by fitness.

 \textbf{Meta-Training}\quad Following prior works that use a preference-based objective~\citep{krause2022dont, brookes2023contrastive, hawkinshooker2024likelihoodbased}, we reframe the relative score prediction of two sequences as binary classification, predicting whether sequence $x_i^{(\mathrm{Q})}$ has a higher fitness than $x_j^{(\mathrm{Q})}$: